Albert L. Becker

+Early life

-Becker was born in Brookhaven, MS in 1911, the second child of William Henry Becker and Verna Lilly.
+Becker was born in Brookhaven, Mississippi in 1911, the second child of William Henry Becker and Verna Lilly.
 He was educated in the parochial and public schools in Brookhaven and entered Mississippi A&M in 1928.

+Naval career

-He was appointed to the United States Naval Academy in 1930 and commissioned as an ensign in 1934.
+Becker was appointed to the United States Naval Academy in 1930 and commissioned as an ensign in 1934.
 On a midshipmen's cruise, his ship stopped in Gloucester, Massachusetts, where he met Marjorie Tarr at a dance.
-They were married in Charleston, SC in 1936.
+They were married in Charleston, South Carolina in 1936.